 As the name implies, it’s all about flow of cash.
 Green arrows above the axis are the income, red arrows below the axis are the cost.
 When you raise a loan, you have an immediate income at the beginning, but it doesn’t come for free.
 You need to pay interest to the bank periodically.
 And eventually, you need to refund the initial debt (not shown in the diagram).
 There are various different situations, for example, you may can rent the house to others, then you have recurring income, sell the house when the price raised and refund the mortgage eventually.
 Nevertheless, we are not teaching finance here, the point here is that we can borrow the diagram for visualizing technical debts.

 For software development, I see production as the income, production reduced or extra time spend as the cost.
 So, how to raise technical debts you may ask, well, the fact is, you don’t have to, there are many build-in debts during the software development process.

 Let’s see an example, say, you are developing a system.
-At first, there is only one feature in it, everytime you modify the code, you have to check that is this feature working correctly.
+At first, there is only one feature in it, every time you modify the code, you have to check that is this feature working correctly.
 The code you write is the income, and the time for testing is the cost.
 Overtime, you fix bugs, you improve the code, you always need to make sure does the feature work correctly.
-This is actually a very common build-in techincal debt in software development.
-Not to write automated testing is the debt itself, by doing that, you save some development time, it is an immediate income (production gain), however, you need to pay interest everytime you modify the code.
+This is actually a very common build-in technical debt in software development.
+Not to write automated testing is the debt itself, by doing that, you save some development time, it is an immediate income (production gain), however, you need to pay interest every time you modify the code.
 The diagram would look like this

 Things could even get worser when there are new features added to the system, you have more features to test each time you modify the code.
 The diagram for a scale-growing system looks like this